 One of the best castles in Germany Neuschwanstein is located in the village of Hohenschwangau majestically perched on a rocky hill in the lush green forests of Bavarian Alps.
 It was first of the castles built by King Ludwig and sits on the ruins of former medieval castles.

-Neuschwanstein Castle day trip is one of the popular and top things to do on a visit to Munich.
+Neuschwanstein Castle is one of the popular day trips from Munich.
 The best option is to take a train from Munich station to the village of Fussen and then a short bus ride to Hohenschwangau village at the base of the castle.

 You can also choose to drive all the way to the Hohenschwangau village.
 Though there are no parking options directly at the base of the castle there are a few options around the village.
 Check the map here.